-k-L/usr/X11/lib/

 .

-Optionally, add libraries (like libpng and vorbisfile) to the bundle.
+If you need, you can add additional dynamic libraries to the bundle.
 If you link to them dynamically (e.g. using our TDynLib.Load

 ), you should load them from a path relative to BundlePath